mycc-russ/mycc-russ/README.md

 ## About

-I teach Networking I and Computer & Security Essentials (Microsoft Azure AI Fundamentals, AI-901) at MyComputerCareer.
-I build hands-on study resources and labs to help students prepare for industry certifications with real, practical skills — not just exam memorization.
+For more than a decade at MyComputerCareer, I’ve taught Networking I and Computer & Security Essentials (Microsoft Azure AI Fundamentals, AI‑901).
+I’m dedicated to helping students grow their skills, strengthen their confidence, and achieve meaningful success in the IT industry.
+Know Your Vision --> Defend Your Vision --> Live Your Vision

 ---